 Grief may put you in a dysphoric mood, at least for a while.
 It doesn't mean you're depressed.
 It may just be a part of your grief process.
 If the dysphoria lingers, you can get help and learn how to deal with your grief more effectively so you can move on to the next phase of your life with a sense of hope.

 Some medical conditions can cause dysphoric moods.
 For example, people who have hypoglycemic episodes may feel dysphoric when their blood sugar level tanks.
-People who have major illnesses such as cancer or kidney disease or chronic illnesses such as multiple sclerosis or diabetes may have dysphoric moods without becoming clinically depressed.
+People with major illnesses such as cancer or kidney disease or chronic illnesses such as multiple sclerosis or diabetes may have dysphoric moods without becoming clinically depressed.
 For them, treating the medical condition appropriately may provide some relief from the dysphoric mood.

 Several mental illnesses have been associated with dysphoric moods.
 Some of these include:

 Although these mental conditions have been linked to dysphoric moods, those moods are not the defining characteristics of the psychiatric condition.
-Rather, the dysphoria may be one symptom of many.
+Rather, dysphoria may be one symptom of many.
 Or, it may be the result of living with the stress of having a mental illness.

 Can Dysphoria Be Treated?

 Before you can get treatment for dysphoric moods, you first need to know if you have them.
 Learning about the symptoms is a good first step.
-You can also talk to a therapist, or a couples' counselor if you're in a relationship.
+You can also talk to a therapist or a couples' counselor if you're in a relationship.
 They may evaluate whether your physical health is a factor in your dysphoria and refer you to a physician if so.

 Your counselor may then use certain tools, such as the Nepean Dysphoria Scale.
 This scale asks simple questions about the way you're thinking, feeling, and behaving.
 Your therapist can score it to find out how dysphoric your mood is.
 Whether your counselor uses a dysphoria scale or not, they will talk to you about those same subjects and ask similar questions.
 The scale is just one tool they may use, along with their professional discernment and understanding of the dysphoric state.